bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 I feel like this applies particularly well to variance.
-Scala making variance more explicit than any other language (that I'm aware of) forces us to think of these issues when we are designing and using libraries at compile time rather than at runtime.
+Scala making variance more explicit than any other language (that I'm aware of) forces us to think of these issues when we are designing and using libraries at compile time rather than runtime.

 ## Background